 do they have the same drugs in them? are they the same drugs are not?

-This question has also been asked and answered here: Ativan vs Xanax - How do they compare?
+This question has also been asked and answered here: Lorazepam vs Xanax: What is the difference?

 Search for questions